bertiewooster/bertiewooster.github.io/_posts/2022-11-11-RDKit-Recap-decomposition-tree.md

 Stars ("dummy atoms") show points where the molecule was fragmented.

-The key RDKit commands it uses are:
+The key RDKit commands that `molecule_recap_tree` uses are:
 - [`RecapDecompose`](https://www.rdkit.org/docs/GettingStartedInPython.html#recap-implementation) to decompose the parent molecule into successive fragments
-- [`MolsToGridImage`](https://www.rdkit.org/docs/source/rdkit.Chem.Draw.html) to draw the fragment hierarchy in a grid, and label the fragments with their SMILES strings
+- [`MolsToGridImage`](https://www.rdkit.org/docs/source/rdkit.Chem.Draw.html#rdkit.Chem.Draw.MolsToGridImage) to draw the fragment hierarchy in a grid, and label the fragments with their SMILES strings

 ## Get Additional Data
-If you want `molecule_recap_tree` to return not just the grid image, but also the molecule, the RDKit Recap hiearchy node, the non-binary tree hierarchy, and grid of fragment hierarchy, set `verbose=True`:
+If you want `molecule_recap_tree` to return not just the grid image, but also the parent molecule, the RDKit Recap hiearchy node, the non-binary tree hierarchy, and grid of fragment hierarchy, set `verbose=True`:

 ```python
 drawing, molecule, RecapHierarchy, molecule_nonbinary_tree, fragment_grid = molecule_recap_tree("n1c(OCO)cccc1-OCO", "Parent molecule", verbose=True)